emmett-framework/emmett/docs/quickstart.md

 So basically, you can store a value to the user session and retrieve it whenever the session is kept.

 > – and if I try to access an attribute not existent in session?
-> – *same as `response.vars`: the attribute will be `None` and you don't have to catch any exception*
+> – *same as `request.vars`: the attribute will be `None` and you don't have to catch any exception*

-More information and storing systems are available in the [Session chapter](#) of the documentation.
+More information and storing systems are available in the [Session chapter](./sessions) of the documentation.

 Using a database
 -----------------